• Home

 Close up side view of Maple Ginger Roasted Rainbow Carrots.

-And this dish couldn't be easier!
-You just need 4 ingredients-carrots, maple syrup, fresh ginger, and coconut oil.
+You only need 5 ingredients to make this flavorful side dish.
 One thing, you want to be sure to use fresh ginger here instead of the ground stuff.
 The flavors are quite different and the finished dish will not taste the same.

 The preparation is just as simple as the ingredients.
 Just slice your carrots, toss with the remaining ingredients and bake until tender and flavorful.